viadeo/kasper-framework/doc/source/guide/2_defining_a_domain/2_defining_the_query_side.rst

     }

-You have to implement at least one of the **retrieve()** methods, the second one only take the query without the message :
+You have to implement at least one of the **retrieve()** methods, the second one only takes the query without the enclosing message :

 **usage**